skip to content

 Member, National Scientific Council on Adolescence

-Stephen is the Priscilla Pond Flawn Regents Professor in Child Development and Director of the School of Human Ecology at the University of Texas at Austin.
+Stephen is the director of the T. Denny Sanford School of Social and Family Dynamics at Arizona State University.
 Over the past decade, Stephen has studied health risk, health disparities, and resilience among LGBT youth and young adults, with an emphasis on gender and race/ethnic/cultural differences in health.